-There are numerous flavors of XY-chromosome cool that a guy can ape and/or aspire to: the leather-jacket greaser chic that’s favored b y’50s rebels from Marlon “Whaddaya got?”
-Brando to the Fonz; the bespoken dandy, pocket-squared to perfection; the rugged outdoorsman, all flannel and unkempt facial hair; the skinny-pants hipster, decked out in choice garb that’s equal parts ’60s mod (see Perry, Fred) and ’70s downtown (see retro, early ’00s).
+There are numerous flavors of XY-chromosome cool that a guy can ape and/or aspire to: the leather-jacket greaser chic that’s favored by ’50s rebels from Marlon “Whaddaya got?”
+Brando to the Fonz; the bespoke dandy, pocket-squared to perfection; the rugged outdoorsman, all flannel and unkempt facial hair; the skinny-pants hipster, decked out in choice garb that’s equal parts ’60s mod (see Perry, Fred) and ’70s downtown (see retro, early ’00s).
 Most people would be lucky if they could successfully pull off one of those looks.
 One movie star aced them all over a two-decade period.

 His name was Steve McQueen.
 The style was 100 percent sui generis.
-And sorry, but when it comes to timeless cool, the man has it sewn up.
+And though he died 25 years ago this week, the man has timeless cool all sewn up.
 You still can’t touch it.

 Even when he’s simply clad in dusty dungarees, the way he owns a space, still or in movement, tells you how comfortable this man is in his own skin, regardless of what he’s got on.

 Yet watch the key films—the seven magnificent movies that are essential viewing for all McQueenologists—and you’ll notice how in most of them, his wardrobe doesn’t jibe with the project’s time period or his costars’ costumes.